dgendill/choose-your-own-adventure-parser/README.md

-# choose-your-own-adventure-parser
+# Choose Your Own Adventure Parser

 Command line tool and codebase for parsing choose your own adventures files.
-[See here](https://github.com/dgendill/choose-your-own-adventure-maker) for specification and UI for making the files.
+[See choose-your-own-adventure-maker](https://github.com/dgendill/choose-your-own-adventure-maker) for the file specification and a user interface for making the files.

 ### Get Started